Tibule12/ISV-Portal/docs/optional-azure/deploy-node.md

-This file has been moved to `docs/optional-azure/deploy-node.md`.
+# Deploy the Node.js backend to Azure App Service

-If you plan to host the Node.js backend in Azure App Service, please consult `docs/optional-azure/deploy-node.md` for full guidance; otherwise, skip it for a SharePoint-only deployment.
+This guide covers creating an Azure App Service for the Node/Express backend and deploying it using the GitHub Actions workflow included in `.github/workflows/deploy-node-to-azure.yml`.

 ## 1) Create an Azure App Service (quick manual steps)